some of the oxen

 Introduction

 It is the oldest movie we know of - the Iliad.
 It's a musical.
 Sung by a kithara-playing bard for a spellbound audience, it must have been much like a movie to them.
 25 hours of sound-only moving picture, all the roles played by one actor, who would miss that?
 But for his public it must have been terribly exciting and emotional.
 We, at a distance, only have the script and we cannot hope to attain full understanding of it.
-So why should we give it our attention?
+But we can get a sense of the excitement it must have created from the very careful way this poet regulates tension.
+The slow buildup towards climaxes, the way he always follows big Trojan successes by reassuring scenes in which Greek heroism is shown.
+Probably his public reacted very emotionally to the performance.
+But why should we give it our attention?

 My contention is, they do have something to tell us.
 Granted, there is a lot that we know that the ancients did not.
 We have a long writing culture behind us and an unimaginable amount of information available, while they had only the Muses and oral tradition.
 But the more I get to know them, the more I feel that they had at least this: they had a clearer view of human beings and what drives them than we do.
 It could be that their less crowded and simpler world made this possible.